 ETag: W/"<etag_value>" ETag: "<etag_value>"

 'W/'(case-sensitive) indicates that a weak validator is used.
 Weak etags are easy to generate, but are far less useful for comparisons.
 Strong validators are ideal for comparisons but can be very difficult to generate efficiently.
 Weak

 ETagvalues of two representations of the same resources might be semantically equivalent, but not byte-for-byte identical.
 This means weak etags prevent caching when byte range requests are used, but strong etags mean range requests can still be cached.

 "675af34563dc-tr34".
 The method by which

 ETagvalues are generated is not specified.
-Often, a hash of the content, a hash of the last modification timestamp, or just a revision number is used.
-For example, MDN uses a hexadecimal hash of the wiki article content.
+Typically, the ETag value is a hash of the content, a hash of the last modification timestamp, or just a revision number.
+For example, a wiki engine can use a hexadecimal hash of the documentation article content.

 ETag: "33a64df551425fcc55e4d42a148795d9f25f89d4" ETag: W/"0815"